verlab/2019-sibgrapi-hyperlapse/README.md

 # Sibgrapi 2019 Tutorial

-This repository contains code as well as instructions to perform summarization, fast-forward and hyperlapse on egocentric videos.
+This repository contains instructions to perform summarization, fast-forward and hyperlapse on egocentric videos.

 ### Code ###

-You can find the **Uniform sampling** code is in **src** folder.
+You can find the **Uniform sampling** code in the **src** folder.

 ### Instructions  ###

 For each technique to be applied, a respective instruction can be found.
-All examples were applied to our example file, with the **speed-up rate of 5x**.
+All techniques were applied to our example file, with the **speed-up rate of 5x**.

 1. [Hecate](instructions/HECATE.md)
 2. [Uniform Sampling](instructions/uniform.md)